XiaotingChen/maxatac_pip_1.0.5/README.md

 It is best to install maxATAC into a dedicated virtual environment.

-This version requires python 3.9, `bedtools`, `samtools`, `pigz`, `wget`, `git`, and `bedGraphToBigWig` in order to run all functions.
+This version requires python 3.9, `bedtools`, `samtools`, `pigz`, `wget`, `git`, `graphviz`, and `ucsc-bedgraphtobigwig` in order to run all functions.

-> The total install requirements for maxATAC with reference data are ~2 GB.
+> The total install data requirements for maxATAC is ~2 GB.

 ### Installing with Conda

 1. Create a conda environment for maxATAC with `conda create -n maxatac -c bioconda python=3.9 samtools wget bedtools ucsc-bedgraphtobigwig pigz`

-> If you get an error installing ucsc-bedgraphtobigwig try `conda install -c bioconda ucsc-bedgraphtobigwig`
+> If you get an error regarding graphviz while training a model, re-install graphviz with `conda install graphviz`

 2. Install maxATAC with `pip install maxatac`

 3. Test installation with `maxatac -h`

 4. Download reference data with `maxatac data`

+> If you have an error related to pybigwig, reference issues: [96](https://github.com/MiraldiLab/maxATAC/issues/96) and [87](https://github.com/MiraldiLab/maxATAC/issues/87#issue-1139117054)

 ### Installing with python virtualenv